Inkara-Communication/Inkara-SocialFi-BE/README.md

-# NestJS NFT Marketplace
+# NestJS NFT SocialFi

-Welcome to the NestJS NFT Marketplace project!
+Welcome to the NestJS NFT SocialFi project!
 This is a full-stack application built using NestJS, Prisma, and PostgreSQL.
 The project provides user authentication, NFTs collection, and a launchpad for new collections.
-It's designed to help you get started with building your own NFT marketplace.
+It's designed to help you get started with building your own NFT SocialFi.

 ## Features